MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-metrics-dimensions.md

 ### Average conversation wrap-up time

 This metric is a measure of the average time that an agent spends completing any necessary tasks after the customer disconnects.
 These tasks might include documenting the conversation, updating notes, or updating the customer's information.
 The calculation is based on the time between the beginning of the wrap-up and the point when the agent closes the conversation.
-If multiple agents handled a conversation, this metric applies only to the time that was spent by the last agent who worked with the customer.
+If multiple agents handled a conversation, this metric applies only to the time that the last agent who worked with the customer spent.

 This metric can be viewed in two formats: seconds and *hh:mm:ss*.